loiseaujc/QuadProg/paper/paper.md

 # Statement of need

 Many problems in science and engineering can be formulated as convex quadratic problems.
-A non-exhaustive list includes: support vector machines in classical machine learning, Markowitz portfolio optimization in financial mathematics, or linear model predictive control in system engineering.
-Likewise, solving convex QPs forms the computational bottleneck of many optimization algorithms, e.g. *Newton's method* in convex optimization or *sequential linear-quadratic programming* for nonlinear optimization problems with twice differentiable objective and constraints.
+A non-exhaustive list includes: support vector machines in machine learning, Markowitz portfolio optimization in financial mathematics, or linear model predictive control in system engineering.
+Additionally, solving convex QPs forms the computational bottleneck of many optimization algorithms, e.g. *Newton's method* or *sequential linear-quadratic programming* for nonlinear optimization problems with twice differentiable objective and constraints.

 ## A modernized implementation